 The Blackfyre Pretenders were a series of claimants to the Iron Throne of the Seven Kingdoms, flying the banner of House Blackfyre in several Blackfyre Rebellions.
 The Blackfyres opposed the reign of House Targaryen from the reign of King Daeron II until they were extinguished in the male line during the reign of King Jaehaerys II.

 King Aegon IV Targaryen legitimized all of his bastard children on his deathbed.
 Aegon's legitimate son, Prince Daeron II Targaryen, succeeded his father, and did all he could to keep his half-siblings close.
 However, rumours about Daeron's parentage, once started by King Aegon IV himself, claimed that Daeron was the illegitimate son of Aegon IV's brother, Ser Aemon Targaryen, the Dragonknight, and those rumours were not forgotten when Daeron took the throne.

 King Aegon IV's reign had been corrupt, and when Daeron II ascended the throne in 184 AC, the royal court was reformed.
 All the members of the small council were dismissed and replaced by men of Daeron's choosing.
 The City Watch was likewise "repaired", though it took more than a year to do so.
 Most importantly, Daeron sought to unify all of the Kingsdoms, by bringing Dorne under the authority of the Iron Throne.
 It took two years of negotiations before Prince Maron Martell, Daeron II's good-brother and the Prince of Dorne, agreed to be betrothed to Princess Daenerys Targaryen.
-Their wedding, which occured in 187 AC, finally united Dorne with the other Kingdoms under Targaryen rule.
+Their wedding, which occurred in 187 AC, finally united Dorne with the other Kingdoms under Targaryen rule.